Gilbert Mackenzie Trench

-A police box Dinky Toy, c.1936-1960, based on the mk1 design as evidenced by the lower signs.
+A police box Dinky toy, c.
+1936-1960, based on the Mark 1 design as evidenced by the lower signs.

-Gilbert Mackenzie Trench (1885–1979) was a Scottish architect, and the surveyor to the Metropolitan Police between 1920 and 1945.
+Gilbert Mackenzie Trench (1885–1979) was a Scottish architect who was the Chief Architect and Surveyor to the Metropolitan Police between 1920 and 1945.
 He was the sixth such architect to hold the post since its inception in 1842.
 He took over the role from John Dixon Butler, who died in post in 1920.

 He is credited as the designer of the police telephone box, which has since become a pop culture icon owing to its immortalisation as the space-time machine of Doctor Who.

-Other buildings he is known to have designed include the police station and associated accommodation in Tooting in south London.
+Other buildings he is known to have designed include the police station and associated accommodation in Tooting in South London.
 Trench also designed Charles Rowan House on Margery Street, Clerkenwell, which was built in the 1920s as married quarters for Metropolitan policemen.

 Mackenzie Trench retired in 1945 and was succeeded in the role by John Innes Elliott in 1947.